 Director: Michael Scheurer, Ph.D.

-The RNA In Situ Hybridization core provides services and equipment to determine gene expression patterns in rodent and human tissues.
+The RNA-In Situ Hybridization core provides services and equipment to determine gene expression patterns in rodent and human tissues.
 We can process and section tissue (frozen or paraffin), prepare labeled RNA probes, perform high-throughput in situ hybridization, image and quantify the gene expression levels.
-Go to the RNA In Situ Hybridization website.
+For more information, please visit the RNA In Situ Hybridization website.

 Director: Cecilia Ljungberg, Ph.D.